YouCruit/billogram-v2-api-java-lib/README.md

 Creating a client
 -----------------

-        // The HttpClient is just for Http
+        // The HttpClient is just an implementation agnostic Http client HttpClient httpClient;
-        HttpClient httpClient = new OkHttpBillogramClient(username, password);
+        httpClient = new OkHttpBillogramClient(username, password); // Needs the dependency above httpClient = new HttpURLConnectionBillogramClient(username, password); // only sync (no async) and may be a bit slower

         // These are for handling customers and billograms CustomerClient customerClient = new CustomerClient(httpClient);
         BillogramClient billogramClient = new BillogramClient(httpClient);